glutanimate/advanced-previewer/docs/description.md

 - fixes a number of [smaller inconsistencies](https://github.com/dae/anki/pull/181) when navigating cards
 - adds the ability to mark (`CTRL+M`) and suspend (`CTRL+J`) cards while the previewer is active
-- adds four quick navigation hotkeys:
+- adds five hotkeys to the previewer:
     - `ALT+Home`: go to first card
     - `ALT+End`: go to last card
     - `ALT+PgUp` to jump to previous card, skipping q/a sides
-    - `Alt+PgDwn` to jump to next card,  skipping q/a sides
+    - `ALT+PgDwn` to jump to next card, skipping q/a sides
-- (advanced) makes it easier to modify the default previewer CSS (you will have to manually edit `html.py` in the add-on directory for this)
+    - `ALT+Delete` to delete current note selection

 **OPTIONS**